A Patient’s Primer on the Stimulant Medications Used to Treat ADHD

 What If Stimulant Medications Don’t Work?

-About 15 percent of children and adults with ADHD don’t respond to or don’t tolerate stimulant medications.
-For these people, doctors should turn to the second-line medications for ADHD: the ADHD-specific non-stimulants clonidine and guanfacine.
-They are alpha-agonists initially developed to treat high blood pressure, but now approved to treat ADHD.
+Not all children and adults with ADHD respond to or tolerate stimulant medications.
+For these people, Dodson recommends that doctors turn to the second-line medications for ADHD: the ADHD-specific non-stimulants clonidine and guanfacine.
+They are alpha-agonists initially developed to treat high blood pressure but are now approved to treat ADHD.
 They take longer to deliver results than stimulant medications.

-The American Academy of Child and Adolescent Psychiatry calls the ADHD-specific non-stimulant Strattera a third-line medication option since it’s moderately effective for elementary-aged children with ADHD, but barely detectable in adolescents and especially adults.
-Strattera’s structure, models of action, length of time needed to work, and side effects are in many ways similar to a group of medications for mood disorders called “Selective Serotonin Reuptake Inhibitors,” or SSRIs.
+The American Academy of Child and Adolescent Psychiatry calls the ADHD-specific non-stimulant Strattera a third-line medication option since it’s moderately effective for elementary-aged children with ADHD,but barely detectable in adolescents and especially adults.
+Strattera is a selective norepinephrine reuptake inhibitor (SNRI); its structure, models of action, length of time needed to work, and side effects are in many ways similar to a group of medications for mood disorders called “Selective Serotonin Reuptake Inhibitors,” or SSRIs.
 In fact, Strattera was first studied as a treatment for mood disorders.
 When it was not found to be successful, it was tried for ADHD.
-Strattera is approved for use with children age six years and older, as well as with teens and adults who have ADHD.
+Strattera is approved for use with children aged six years and older, as well as with teens and adults who have ADHD.
 Safety and effectiveness have not been established in patients under six years of age.